tychonievich/graphics/md/text/gl-functions.md

     They are commonly used for matrices, textures, and some scene-wide constants like light locations.

     Each uniform is given a specific location, a small integer usually between 0 and 15.
-    The shader linker picks these location per program, and may pick different locations each compilation.
+    The shader linker picks these locations per program, and may pick different locations each compilation.

 Common errors
 :   Because the location is a small integer, using the wrong one
-    (such as the location of a similarly-named uniform from a different shader program) might works sometimes and then fail later.
+    (such as the location of a similarly-named uniform from a different shader program) might work sometimes and then fail later.
     Make sure you use the correct program and uniform name.